The Maid Freed from the Gallows: Synopsis

-It has been suggested that the reference to "gold" may not mean actual gold for a bribe, but may instead stand for the symbolic restoration of condemned person's honor, perhaps by proving their innocence, honesty, or fidelity, or the maiden's virginity.
+It has been suggested that the reference to "gold" may not mean actual gold for a bribe, but may instead stand for the symbolic restoration of the condemned person's honor, perhaps by proving their innocence, honesty, or fidelity, or the maiden's virginity.
 Such an interpretation would explain why a number of the song's variations have the condemned person asking whether the visitors have brought gold or paid the fee.
 In at least one version the reply is: "I haven't brought you gold / But I have paid your fee."

 The song is also known as "The Prickly Bush", or "The Prickilie Bush", a title derived from the oft-used refrain lamenting the maiden's situation by likening it to being caught in a briery bush, which prickles her heart.
 In versions carrying this theme, the typical refrain may add:

 Melody

 The following is one version of the melody and lyrics, as collected by Reed Smith in McDowell County, West Virginia in 1902, and published in 1925: